azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 ## Prerequisites

+**The following prerequisites are required if you want to clone the repository instead of forking it, but it is not a requirement.
+You can do this challenge entirely in GitHub**

 Before following the steps in this article, make sure you have the following prerequisites:

 * An Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.
 Try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/).